Generic Name: ribavirin (oral) (rye ba VYE rin)

 Rebetol (ribavirin) is an antiviral medication.

-Use at least two effective forms of birth control while either sexual partner is taking Rebetol, and for at least 6 months after treatment ends.
-Tell your doctor right away if a pregnancy occurs while either the mother or the father is taking Rebetol.
+Ribavirin can cause birth defects or death in an unborn baby.
+Do not use this medicine if you are pregnant, or if you are a man and your sexual partner is pregnant.
+Use 2 forms of birth control to prevent pregnancy while either sexual partner is taking Rebetol, and for at least 6 months after treatment ends.
+Tell your doctor right away if a pregnancy occurs while either the mother or the father is taking this medicine.

-Before taking Rebetol
+Before taking this medicine

 You should not take Rebetol if you are allergic to ribavirin, or if you have: